 The COVID vaccines that are mRNA (Pfizer and Moderna) have caused some cases of myocarditis (heart inflammation).
 There have been cases and minimal studies looking at patients who developed myocarditis after getting the covid vaccine.
 The CDC has received 1,226 preliminary reports of myocarditis and pericarditis following about 300 million total doses of Pfizer and Moderna vaccines.

 These preliminary reports came through the Vaccine Adverse Event Reporting System maintained by the CDC and the FDA.
 Among people 12 and older, there were 267 reports of heart inflammation after one dose of vaccine, 827 after the second dose, and 132 after an unknown dose.
 The CDC continues to recommend COVID vaccination for everyone 12 years of age and older.
 Why?
-For every million second-dose vaccinations with either Moderna or Pfizer, there may be tens of myocarditis cases, but thousands of Covid cases are prevented.
+There may be tens of myocarditis cases for every million second-dose vaccinations with either Moderna or Pfizer, but thousands of Covid cases are prevented.